DNXLabs/terraform-aws-sns/README.md

 [![Lint Status](https://github.com/DNXLabs/terraform-aws-sns/workflows/Lint/badge.svg)](https://github.com/DNXLabs/terraform-aws-sns/actions)
 [![LICENSE](https://img.shields.io/github/license/DNXLabs/terraform-aws-sns)](https://github.com/DNXLabs/terraform-aws-sns/blob/master/LICENSE)

-AWS SNS Application Module

-This module is designed to be used with `DNXLabs/terraform-aws-monitoring`.
+This is a module that creates an AWS SNS Application Module and it was designed to be used with `DNXLabs/terraform-aws-monitoring`.

+The following resources will be created:

+ - Simple Notification Services (SNS) topic
+ - Provides a Lambda Function resource.
+Lambda allows you to trigger execution of code in response to events in AWS, enabling serverless backend solutions.
+ - Gives an external source (like a CloudWatch Event Rule, SNS, or S3) permission to access the Lambda function.
+In our case is SNS
+ - An SNS topic policy resource

 <!--- BEGIN_TF_DOCS --->